riverbed/Riverbed-Community-Toolkit/106-opentelemetry-autoinstrumentation-java-app/README.md

 ### Step 2 - Get the sources

-Download the source, for example [right-click here](https://github.com/Aternity/Tech-Community/archive/refs/heads/main.zip) to download zip archive and exand it locally.
+Download the source, for example [right-click here](https://github.com/Aternity/Tech-Community/archive/refs/heads/main.zip) to download zip archive and expand it locally.

 ### Step 3 - Start the containers